 Students may also be awarded an excellent mark “with Distinction”

-In the ESO stage, grades rely on continuous assessment and projects rather than solely rely on the exams.
-Therefore, it’s very important to study on a regular basis and handles every assignment carefully.
+In the ESO stage, grades rely on continuous assessment and projects rather than solely relying on the exams.
+Therefore, it’s very important to study regularly and complete every assignment carefully.

 Secondary education in Spain has 2 cycles: